annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 to 1.0 if it is left empty.
 If provided, it must be defined as a numeric value between 0.0 and 1.0.
 Existence confidence is set to 0.85 in the examples below.

-The `camera_id` must match the id of the camera in the dataset.
+The `camera_id` and `lidar_id` in the examples below must match the id of the sensor in already existing judgements.

 The `object_data.type` will show up as the class name in the tool.